Actipro/WPF-Controls/Documentation/topics/ribbon/layout-features/key-tips.md

 The default key tip access text for the application button (in the upper-left of the ribbon) is `F`.
 It can be set via the [ApplicationMenu](xref:@ActiproUIRoot.Controls.Ribbon.Controls.ApplicationMenu).[KeyTipAccessText](xref:@ActiproUIRoot.Controls.Ribbon.Controls.Primitives.ItemsControlBase.KeyTipAccessText) property.
 When the application menu becomes the active key tip scope, you can access its menu items or its footer buttons.

 When a [Tab](../controls/miscellaneous/tab.md) becomes the active key tip scope, you can access all of its child controls.
 Collapsed groups can be displayed by typing the group's key tip access text.
-An interesting note is that controls hidden in collapsed groups can be directly accessed from the tab key tip scope, even though they are not currently visible.
 By typing a group's dialog launcher key tip access text, you can access the groups dialog launcher.

 When a control with a popup becomes the active key tip scope, you can access any of its items.

 To return to any parent key tip scope, press the `Esc` key.
-Once back at the root ribbon key tip scope, presss the `Esc` key to quit key tip mode.
+Once back at the root ribbon key tip scope, press the `Esc` key to quit key tip mode.

 Pressing any non-letter/digit key or clicking the mouse will also quit key tip mode.